Charity Auctions: 12+ Tips to Get Started [Updated for 2018]

 Each item is also assigned a minimum raise amount around 10-15% of the market value.
 In order to place the new highest bid, each bidder must top the previous bid by at least the minimum raise.

 Once it’s time for the auction to end, bidding will be closed either automatically or manually, depending on the format of your auction.
-Whoever has placed the final, highest bid on each item is that item’s winner.
+Whoever has placed the final, highest bid on each item is the winner of that item.

 By placing the bid, the winner has agreed to pay that amount and assumes full risk and responsibility for that item.
 Make sure to spell out the rules in your auction program so that bidders know what’s expected.